Your app as shown in the Appstore. A single app can have multiple APKs designed for different devices or locales.

 A required file in your APK that describes the features and activities in your app.
 The manifest and build.gradle file are used to determine which devices your app is compatible with.

-The list of media in your app that you ingest into the Fire TV catalog in order to make the content searchable.
+The list of media in your app that you ingest into the Amazon Catalog in order to make the content searchable.

 Voice interactions that are near or close to the device.